Here’s what you need to consider and the process of applying for solar power for your business or development.

 This process is recommended for smaller developments too, particularly to ensure you get the technical and long-term use aspects correct.

 Once you have your plans, these are put through to our Connection Services team and considered as part of your overall property connection application.

-Our Connections team then reviews your application to ensure the technical design is correct and the proposal supports the solar generation requested and can be effectively connected to the grid.
+This team then reviews your application to ensure the technical design is correct and the proposal supports the solar generation requested and can be effectively connected to the grid.

-Regardless of whether you are a residence, business or caravan park, the process followed depends on the size of the inverter system you want.
+Regardless of whether you are a residence, business or caravan park, the process depends on the size of the inverter system you want.

 Many business will fall into the 30kVA to 150kVA category – your professional solar installer can help you establish your needs.

 The biggest consideration for a business looking to apply for a solar installation is to establish whether you are on a shared connection.

 Even though you get your own electricity bill from a retailer, you may be on a shared connection.
 That connection determines the total amount of power that can be fed back into the grid, with that amount needing to be shared among everyone on the connection.
 This is known as hosting capacity.

 The connection size could potentially limit the amount of solar you can apply for.
 If too much solar is fed through that connection, it will need to be upgraded.
 Likewise, if there is solar energy already being generated and moving through that connection, you may need to reduce the size of your solar installation.